rtm516/GeyserMC-wiki/Understanding-the-Config.md

     password: "hunter2"
 ```

+Put two spaces before the username and four spaces before the email and password.

 **`command-suggestions`**: Bedrock clients freeze or crash when opening up the command prompt for the first time with a large amount of command suggestions.
 This config option disables command suggestions being sent to prevent any freezing.

 **`passthrough-motd`**: If the MOTD should be relayed from the remote server.
 Causes the `motd1` and `motd2` options in the bedrock section to no longer have a use.